 It’s especially helpful if you can identify why you like them.
 You might find that you love the bold colors, the big fullwidth immersive photos, or the fun interactive components.
 Make notes or bookmark these sites — it will be super helpful later!

 As you contemplate your new website and look around at other websites for inspiration, keep an eye out for a few key design features.
 Considering these website design features will help pinpoint what you want before starting on your website redesign project.

 One design feature to consider is whether you would like a primarily dark or light website.
 A “light” website primarily uses white or another light color as the background, with dark text.
 A “dark” website, on the other hand, primarily uses black or another dark color for the background, with light text.

 While the site doesn’t need to be all one or the other, it will often lean towards either light or dark.
 This design decision is part of the overall color scheme of the site and can make a big difference in setting the tone of your brand.

 Websites with a light design often have a more minimalist, clean, softer look, and are good for readability on larger amounts of text (like a blog site).
 Dark websites often create a bolder look that can work well for businesses such as restaurants or fitness and adventure sites.

 2. Color Palette

-Before getting started on your new website, consider if you have a particular color or color palette in mind.
+Before getting started on your website redesign, consider if you have a particular color or color palette in mind.
 If you’re running an established business, you may already have some go-to colors for your brand, such as the colors that are used in your company logo.
 However, when you’re just starting out, you might be thinking about the colors of your brand for the first time.